 Closets for utilities

-A utility closet, or reach-in closet, helps store items other than clothes, linens, and food.
+A utility closet, or reach-in closet, help stores items other than clothes, linens, and food.
 A utility closet is found in or near a garage, mudroom, or basement.
-It stores all of the small items that you don’t need daily but are required to keep your home running smoothly.
+It stores all of the small items that you don’t need daily but is required to keep your home running smoothly.

 What are in a utility closet?